 The list below includes terms frequently used when discussing aggregation, electricity, and renewable energy.

 When your electric utility, National Grid, is also your electricity supplier, you have a service called Basic Service.
 The Basic Service price is the price National Grid uses to calculate the supply portion of your electricity bill.
 The Basic Service price changes every 6 months for residential and small business customers and every three months for large business customers.
-If you sign a contract with an electricity supplier on your own or you participate in an electricity aggregation, such as Westborough Community Choice, National Grid will continue to deliver your electricity, but they will no longer be your electricity supplier, so you will no longer have Basic Service.
+If you sign a contract with an electricity supplier on your own or you participate in an electricity aggregation, such as Westborough Power Choice, National Grid will continue to deliver your electricity, but they will no longer be your electricity supplier, so you will no longer have Basic Service.